johannesmik/neurons/docs/topics/jeffress.rst

 Of course this was only a toy example with 3 output neurons.
 In a future article we want to show a more complex network.

+The distribution of the delays and the correct mechanism of generating a delay is still a topic of active discussions.
+[SP2011]

 References
 ----------

 ..
 [JEF1948] Jeffress L A, 1948, A place theory of sound localization," J Comp Physiol Psychol 41, 35-39.

+..
+[SP2011] Scholarpedia `<Jeffress Model http://www.scholarpedia.org/article/Jeffress_model>`_